-What are the original Playstation All-Stars?
+What is the original Playstation All-Stars?

 Seriously, this opening gives me chills

-More importantly, though, a lot has changed since the original Playstation All-Star’s came out.
+More importantly, though, a lot has changed since the original Playstation All-Stars came out.
 Sony has crafted a critically acclaimed line-up of first-party Sony-owned IPs whose characters would be perfect to force to fight to the death.
 Joel from The Last of Us, Jin from Ghost of Tsushima, Aloy from Horizon Zero Dawn, hell put Spiderman from Marvel’s Spiderman in the game, there is nothing saying he can’t be in.

-There are so many popular characters associated with the Playstation brand.
+There are so many popular characters associated with the PlayStation brand.
 A combination is well known classic characters and Sony’s more modern lineup would likely make for an exciting game that fans would be happy with.

-There is not an easy way to solve this.
-The super meter system just doesn’t seem completely viable but it would be better to make it closer to Smash bros and use the sumo style, hit people of the screen concept?
+There is no easy way to solve this.
+The super meter system just doesn’t seem completely viable but it would be better to make it closer to Smash bros and use the sumo style, hit people of the screen concept.
 I’m guessing the developers would probably want something more original to build their own identity.
 They could make it more like a traditional fighting game with a life bar.
 Ultimately it’ll be up to the developers but it’ll be most important to keep it balanced and relatively accessible.

 They will likely be the biggest overall need for the game.
-I’m not saying it has to copy smash, the game needs its own identity, but for a game that brings PlayStations best and brightest together, a bit more pizzazz would go a long way.
+I’m not saying it has to copy smash, the game needs its own identity, but for a game that brings PlayStation’s best and brightest together, a bit more pizzazz would go a long way.

 The potential for Playstation

-They have connections with Square Enix, Sega, Namco Bandai, Capcom among others, and the money to support such a project.
+They have connections with Square Enix, Sega, Namco Bandai, and Capcom among others, and the money to support such a project.
 They have the potential to put out a great fighting game if they are willing to put the time and resources into it.